 The Graduate School at the University of Kentucky implemented a policy in Fall 2013 that requires all finalized master's theses and doctoral dissertations to be submitted to UKnowledge and made freely accessible online.
 Depositing theses and dissertations in UKnowledge enhances their online visibility and discoverability.
 It does not require authors to transfer copyright to the university.
+Templates for theses and dissertations are available online.
 Information about preparing theses and dissertations are available here.
 A thesis/dissertation submission guide is available to walk you through the submission process.

 Students should pay attention to these issues before submitting their theses/dissertations:

 If you have any questions about preparing your thesis/dissertation, please contact the Degree Certification Officer assigned to your department/program.
 If you reuse copyrighted materials in your thesis/dissertation and have questions about it, feel free to contact Digital Scholarship in UK Libraries for assistance.

 Theses and dissertations completed by University of Kentucky students can be found in InfoKat Discovery.
 For new theses and dissertations that have just been released, they may be findable on UKnowledge only until after they have been added to InfoKat Discovery.

 Other resources for finding theses and dissertations include:

 The Graduate Center at the City University of New York hosted the panel discussion, What Is a Dissertation?
 New Models, New Methods, New Media, on October 10, 2014.
 The panelists discussed how their dissertations exemplify innovative, experimental formats.
 There is an open document accompanying this program.

 Doctoral dissertations and master’s theses are freely available in the University of Kentucky’s institutional repository, UKnowledge, upon acceptance by the Graduate School.
 In limited circumstances, students may want to postpone public access to their thesis/dissertation.
 Such a postponement is known as an embargo.